S-Noonan/MDU.Research.Project/README.md

 A genomic framework for enhanced strain identification: to improve outbreak detection and public health surveillance using Enterobacter Cloacae Complex as an exemplar.

-Supervisor: Dr Jake Lacey, Dr Kristy Horen, Prof Benjamin Howden
+Supervisor: Dr Jake Lacey, Dr Kristy Horan, Prof Benjamin Howden

 Student: Susan Noonan